 After navigating to the URL, there appears a Magento notification asking you to confirm terms and conditions before installation.
 Click Agree and Setup Magento to be loaded to:

 i: Readiness check

 In this step, Magento checks installation statics, PHP version, PHP extensions, file permission in your main server to assess conformity to Magento.
-If conforms, you will be informed to move on next steps.
-If errors occur, please find solutions at Appendix of this article providing some common errors during installation timeline.
+If you conforms, you will be informed to move on the next steps.
+If errors occur, please find solutions in Appendix of this article providing some common errors during the installation timeline.

 ii: Add database